On model spaces and density of functions smooth on the boundary: Preliminaries

 \subsection{A decomposition of singular measures}

-We establish the abstract decomposition result for singular measures which was stated in the introduction.
-The result is certainly not new and a version of it has been briefly mentioned in \cite{roberts1985cyclic}.
-We provide a short proof because the result plays an important role in our investigation.
+We present the abstract decomposition result for singular measures which was stated in the introduction.
+The result is readily established and certainly not new.
+A version of it has been briefly mentioned in \cite{roberts1985cyclic}.

 \begin{prop} \thlabel{Decomp} Let $\nu$ be a positive finite singular Borel measure on $\T$.
 Then $\nu$ decomposes uniquely as a sum of mutually singular measures such that there exists a sequence of Beurling-Carleson sets $\{E_n\}_{n \geq 1}$ satisfying and $\nu_\K$ vanishes on every Beurling-Carleson set. \end{prop}